ifilot/bramble/paper/paper.md

 `Bramble` is a C++-based command-line tool for the evaluation of CNA fingerprints, based on the adaptive CNA flavor, with the aim of recognizing atomic configurations pertaining to active sites.
-Uniquely, the `Bramble` CNA tool is bundled alongside a pattern library allowing for human-readable allocation of labels to the CNA fingerprints.
-When a given fingerprint is not recognized by the program, a similarity analysis can be performed using a metric based on the minimized Hilbert-Schmidt norm of two . `Bramble` has already been used in a number of scientific publications [@vanetten:2021; @sterk:2022]. `Bramble` uses a minimal set of dependencies, i.e. Boost[@BoostLibrary], `TCLAP`[@TclapLibrary], and Eigen3 [@eigenweb], which are all readily available on modern Linux based operating systems. `Bramble` has been used in a number of scientific publications.
+Uniquely, the `Bramble` CNA tool is bundled alongside a pattern library allowing for the association of convenient and clear labels to the CNA fingerprints.
+When a given fingerprint is not recognized by the program, a similarity analysis can be performed.
+In this similarity analysis, the environment of every atom is compared to all the others.
+To qualitatively describe the similarity, a minimized Hilbert-Schmidt norm of the difference matrix between the distance matrices of two different atoms is used as the metric.  `Bramble` has already been used in a number of scientific publications[@vanetten:2021; @sterk:2022]. `Bramble` uses a minimal set of dependencies, i.e. Boost[@BoostLibrary], `TCLAP`[@TclapLibrary], and Eigen3[@eigenweb], which are all readily available on modern Linux based operating systems.
+Optionally, `Bramble` can make use of GPU acceleration via a CUDA-based[@cuda] acceleration module.

-`Bramble` uses an adaptive CNA flavor largely based on the work of Reinhart and coworkers.[@reinhart:2017] The nearest neighbors used for determining the local atomic environment are based on a cut-off distance $r_{\text{cut}}$ as given by an weighted average distance of the distance to the six nearest neighbors
+Internally, `Bramble` uses an adaptive CNA flavor largely based on the work of Reinhart and coworkers.[@reinhart:2017] The nearest neighbors used for determining the local atomic environment are based on a cut-off distance $r_ {\text{cut}}$ as given by an weighted average distance of the distance to the six nearest neighbors

 $$r_{\text{cut}} = \left( \frac{1 + \sqrt{2}}{2} \right)
    \left( \frac{1}{6} \sum_{j=1}^{6} | \vec{r}_{ij} | \right).$$